LANDLORDS and/or PROPERTY MANAGERS

-- Fully executed Rent or lease agreement (or rent receipt, bank statements, written attestation that formalizes the relationship between the Landlord and the Tenant if no current agreement)**Additional details available by clicking here and reviewing Section 5 of the US Treasury Department’s Emergency Rental Assistance FAQs.
+- Fully executed Rent or lease agreement (or rent receipt, bank statements, written attestation that formalizes the relationship between the Landlord and the Tenant if no current agreement)**Additional details available by clicking here and reviewing Question 5 of the US Treasury Department’s Emergency Rental Assistance FAQs.

 - Rental ledger illustrating month over month charges and payments with current balance due